elliesgithub/data-analytics-power-bi-report762/README.md

 Navigation bars were also added to each of the pages to later be worked on.

-### Building Customer Detail Page
+## 4.Creating Customer Detail Page
-**Card visuals**
-Added a Unique Customers Card visual
+1. **CARD VISUALS** - Added a Unique Customers Card visual

 --> Using the [Total Customers] measure created earlier and renaming Unique Customers

-Addedd a Revenue per Customer Card visual
+Added a Revenue per Customer Card visual

 --> Created a new measure in Measures Table: Revenue per Customer = [Total Revenue]/[Total Customers].
 Then added this to a card visual

-**Summary Charts**
-Added a Donut Chart visual showing the total customers for each country --> Used the Users[Country] column to filter the [Total Customers] measure.
+2. **SUMMARY CHARTS** - Added a Donut Chart visual showing the total customers for each country.
+--> Used the Users[Country] column to filter the [Total Customers] measure.

-Add a Column Chart visual showing the number of customers who purchased each product category --> Used the Products[Category] column to filter the [Total Customers] measure.
+Add a Column Chart visual showing the number of customers who purchased each product category.

-**Line Chart**
+--> Used the Products[Category] column to filter the [Total Customers] measure.

-Add a Line Chart visual to the top of the page
+3. **LINE CHART** - Added a Line Chart visual to the top of the page.
 --> It shows [Total Customers] on the Y axis, and uses the Date Hierarchy we created previously for the X axis.
 Allow users to drill down to the month level and not any further.
 *Added a trend line, and a forecast for the next 10 periods with a 95% confidence interval*

-**Top 20 Customer Table**
-Created a new table which displays the top 20 customers filtered by revenue.
+4. **TOP 20 CUSTOMER TABLE** - Created a new table which displays the top 20 customers filtered by revenue.
---> The table shows show each customer's full name, revenue, and number of orders.
+-->The table shows show each customer's full name, revenue, and number of orders.
 *Also added conditional formatting to the revenue column, to display data bars for the revenue values and coloured them to an appropriate transparency.*

-**Top Customer Visual Cards**
-Created 3 Customer visual cards
+5. **TOP CUSTOMER VISUAL CARDS** - Created 3 Customer visual cards.
---> Top Customer
+- Top Customer
---> Top Customers Revenue
+- Top Customers Revenue
---> Top Customers Order count
+- Top Customers Order count
 These were all formatted by filtering out the top revenue from the name list and then applying the column needed to produce the correct result after.

-**Date Slicer**
-Added a date slicer
+6. **DATE SLICER** - Added a date slicer.
 --> Used a between slicer style on the report page so are able to change years.

 ![Customer Detail page]("C:\Users\Ellie\Pictures\Screenshots\Screenshot20%2024-01-1120%231608.png")

+## 5. Creating Executive Summary Page
+1. **CARD VISUALS**
+Created three card visuals for Total Revenue, Total Orders and Total Profit measures.

+2. **REVENUE TRENDING LINE**
+Inserted a revenue trending line with forecast as in the previous customer detail page with X-axis as Date Hierarchy and Y-axis as Total Revenue.

+3. **DONUT CHARTS FOR REVENUE BY COUNTRY AND STORE TYPE** Added a pair of donut charts showing Total Revenue of Store Country and Story Type.

+4. **BAR CHART OF ORDERS BY PRODUCT CATEGORY**
+Built a clustered bar chart showing orders by product category.

+5. **KPI VISUALS**
+- Created new measures (Previous Quarter: Profit, Revenue & Orders) and (Targets of 5% Growth: Profit, Revenue & Orders)
+- Added KPI visuals with value = Total Revenue, Trend Axis = Start of Quarter, Target = Target Revenue
+- To format the KPI visuals in the format pane the direction was set to high is good, bad colour red and transparency at 15% as well as callout value only showing 1 decimal place instead of auto.

+*INSERTED PICTURE OF PAGE*

+## 6. Creating Product Detail Page
+1. **GAUGE VISUALS**
+2. **AREA CHART OF REVENUE BY PRODUCT CATEGORY**
+3. **TOP PRODUCTS TABLE**
+4. **SCATTER GRAPH OF QUANTITY SOLD VS PROFIT PER ITEM**
+5. **CREATE A SLICER TOOLBAR**

+## 7. Creating Store Map Page
+1. **MAP VISUALS**
+2. **COUNTRY SLICER**
+3. **STORES DRILLTHROUGH PAGE**
+4. **STORES TOOLTIPS PAGE**

+## 8.CROSS-FILTERING AND NAVIGATION
+1. **FIX CROSS FILTERING**
+2. **FINISH NAVIGATION BAR**

 ## File Structure
-README.md
+- README.md
-Power_BI_Report.pbix
+- Power_BI_Report.pbix

 ## License